jeromepatel/EyeSeg-OpenEDS-2021/README.md

 * (Also the dataset which is not public anymore)

 Majority of my code related to PT is modified from a really [great repo on Point-transformer by Yang You](https://github.com/qq456cvb/Point-Transformers)
 Other PointNet based code is borrowed from [here, Pointnet2 Pytorch](https://github.com/yanx27/Pointnet_Pointnet2_pytorch) (coz it's simply awesome and very intuitive for my task).
-I would like to thank them for opensourcing their implementations as it provided a great headstart for my approac (baseline as well as experiments).
+I would like to thank them for opensourcing their implementations as it provided a great headstart for my approach (baseline as well as experiments).
 <br/>
 I'll try to clean-up the code and post a new repo with less ugly code, stay tuned and have a great day!